ndvinh98/Phone-Recommendation-System/README.md

 <li>Data was crawled from https://www.thegioididong.com/
-<li>Using 3 different models : RNN model, SVM classifer, Naive Bayes classifer to classify
+<li>Using 3 different models : RNN, SVM, NaiveBayes to classify

 ### References :